 - FRITZ!WLAN Repeater DVB-C

 Changing the name of the wireless network (SSID) of the FRITZ!Box

 The FRITZ!Box has a pre-configured wireless network name (SSID) in the factory settings.
 You can easily change this wireless network name.

 1 Changing the name of the wireless network (SSID)

 - Click "Wireless" ("WLAN") in the FRITZ!Box user interface.

 - Click "Radio Network" in the "Wireless" ("WLAN") menu.

-- In the field "Name of the wireless radio network (SSID)," enter a name of your choice for the frequency band you are using that does not contain special characters.
+- In the fields "Name of the wireless radio network (SSID)", enter a unique name for the 2.4 GHz and the 5 GHz frequency band that does not contain special characters.

 Note:We suggest using identical wireless network names for both frequency bands so that the FRITZ!Box can automatically steer individual wireless devices to the most suitable frequency band (band steering).

 Now the wireless network name of the FRITZ!Box is changed.
 All of the wireless connections to the FRITZ!Box must be reconfigured.